eliza-m/CrossSpeciesWorkflow/README.md

 * F. Lipid modification
 * G. Cellular localisation

 This repo intends to create an easy, user accesible and open-source tool for running a series of third party predictions software.
-The main focus is on:
+Provided are :
 * Dockerfiles for easy installing existing prediction software.
 * Python API for facilitating parsing and organising each predictor's output data.
 * CWL pipelines that facilitates large protein sequences sets prediction jobs submissions and parallelisation.